Dumb SEO Questions

 • Mark Preston: Got to agree with Janna, I stay away from anything that is not strongly related to my niche or a local directory.
 However some of the larger sites are still going all out for any old directory sites as ; mentioned in the post by +Kirk Fletcher below

-• Unique Websites: On the subject of directories, would you say that (which charges a hefty fee and gives dofollow links, sometimes lots of them) could trigger a penalty?
+• Unique Websites: On the subject of directories, would you say that yell.com (which charges a hefty fee and gives dofollow links, sometimes lots of them) could trigger a penalty?

 • SEO and Social Media for Attorneys: I am still confused about how Google determines which directories are good and which ones are bad.
 The directory you mention seems to meet some of the criteria of a good one.
 It would matter where the dofollow links come from. ;

-• Tino Triste: it&#39;s simple...
-If you feel that you might get referral traffic from a directory you should submit, otherwise don&#39;t bother.
+• Tino Triste: +SEO and Social Media for Attorneys it's simple...
+If you feel that you might get referral traffic from a directory you should submit, otherwise don't bother.

 • W.E.
-Jonk: From the expert panel in this weeks SEO Questions hangout on air on 00:28:55 into the YouTube video:
+Jonk: From the expert panel in this weeks SEO Questions hangout on air on 00:28:55 into the YouTube video: https://dumbseoquestions.com/q/do_we_still_advocate_using_directory_submission_as_a_valid_seo_tactic

-View original question in the Dumb SEO Questions community on Facebook, Tuesday, October 8, 2013).
+View original question in the Dumb SEO Questions community on Facebook, 10/08/2013).

 All Questions in this Hangout